populationgenomics/team-docs/onboarding_documentation/technical_documentation/analyst_tutorial/analyst_tutorial.md

 As an analyst you will be running analysis jobs via the `analysis-runner`, producing output, and then analysing the output.
 This tutorial will walk you through the process of running an analysis job, and then analysing the output.

-In this tutorial, we will begin with raw fastq files and process them using the large-cohort pipeline.
+In this tutorial, we will begin with raw fastq files and process them using the `large cohort` pipeline.
 This pipeline performs several steps:

 1. Aligns the reads to the reference genome.
 2. Conducts quality control checks.